 Now, contrast the above demonstrable reality with the apparent schadenfreude TERFs enjoy by conflating gender orientation, identity and expression with sexual orientation, identity and expression:

 “… because the fact of the matter is that unlike born-women, who have everything (literally, everything) to lose from rape culture, transwomen have at least something (everything?) to gain. to a transwoman, cutting off her dick and turning it (inside out) into a fuckhole between her legs makes her feel better. from transwomens own mouths, we know that these fake fuckholes alleviate transwomens suffering. turning their dicks into extra-large condoms for other men to penetrate (or not, whevs…thats my hat-tip to the internet “lesbian transwomen”) actually tamps down their anxiety, and feelings of dysphoria.” – factcheckme.wordpress.com

-In the above purportedly feminist representation of the issues facing transsexuals, the subjective experience of one’s sex is reduced to sexual function.
+In the above purportedly feminist representation of the issues facing transsexuals, the subjective experience of one’s phenotype is reduced to sexual function.
 In the above context, my issue at the age of 5 was that I wanted a “fuckhole” so that men and/or women could sexually gratify me.
-In this version of “feminism,” it is represented that my 5 year old death wish fueled by anxiety and feelings of dysphoria could have been cured by a man penetrating me.
+In this version of “feminism,” it is represented that my 5-year-old death wish fueled by anxiety and feelings of dysphoria could have been cured by a man penetrating me.

 The Power of Rhetoric